-Researchers have shown, though, the babies can hear outside sounds while in the womb, so if you want to play music to your baby or read to your belly, go ahead and give it a shot.
+Researchers have shown, though, the babies can hear outside sounds while in the womb, so if you want to play music or read to your belly, go ahead and give it a shot.
 It definitely can’t hurt.
-Reading or singing to your baby — or playing her your favorite music — can help you feel closer to her, and that’s always a good thing.
+Reading or singing — or playing baby your favorite music — can help you feel closer to him or her, and that’s always a good thing.
 And who knows?
-She just might recognize the tune (or story) after birth.
+Baby just might recognize the tune (or story) after birth.
 “I played a classical CD when I was pregnant with both my children,” says Kelly Kasper, MD.
 “I swear that when they were fussy after birth and I would play it, they would calm down.”

 Plus, more from The Bump: